Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what you need to know.

 Freelancers in Belgium will need to include their business earnings and profits on their Belgian income tax return.
 The income tax rate in Belgium is progressive, currently set at between 25-50% of income depending on amount.
 If you’re a business providing certain goods or services in Belgium, you may also be subject to VAT (Belasting over de Toegevoegde Waarde/Taxe sur la Valeur Ajoutée; BTW/TVA).
 This is paid on business turnover, with the current standard rate at 21%.
 If you earn less than €25,000 a year, you won’t have to pay or register for VAT unless you want to.

-For full details on taxation for freelancers, including information on tax relief and allowances, see the Expatica guide to taxes for freelancers and self-employed.
+For full details on taxation for freelancers, including information on tax relief and allowances, see our guide to taxes for freelancers and self-employed in Belgium.

 Social security, health insurance and pensions for freelancers in Belgium